 5. Infectious Diseases

-These genomic technologies have greatly assisted in the management of infectious diseases through the identification of strains and resistance patterns from viral genome sequencing to guide the modes of antiviral treatment.
+By using viral genome sequencing to identify strains and resistance patterns, these genomic technologies have significantly aided in the management of infectious diseases by directing the antiviral treatment approaches.
 COVID-19 revealed the power of genomics in viral mutation tracking and informing public health measures.
-Added to these is telemedicine-assisted rapid access to genomic data to enable timely intervention by health professionals.
-It is therefore concluded that genomics, telemedicine, and AI together provide a more responsive approach to the management of infectious diseases, hence improving outcomes for patients and enhancing public health initiatives.
+In addition to these, telemedicine facilitates quick access to genomic data, allowing medical professionals to intervene promptly.
+Therefore, it can be said that the combination of genomics, telemedicine, and artificial intelligence (AI) offers a more responsive approach to infectious disease management, improving patient outcomes and bolstering public health initiatives.

 Challenges in Implementing Genomic Medicine